kpn-dsh/dsh-sdk-platform-rs/README.md

 This library is still in it's early phases.
 Keep in mind that breaking changes are expected in the near future.
 The goal is to have a stable version before 15th of december.

 ## Description
-This library is a Rust implementation of the DSH SDK Platform.
+This library is a can be used to interact with the DSH Platform.
 It is intended to be used as a base for services that will be used to interact with DSH.
 It is not intended to be used directly.
 Features include:
 - Connect to DSH
 - Fetch Kafka Properties (datastream)
 - Common functions